What should I pack for Phuket?

 Cigarettes are cheap.
 65-145₿ a packet of 20, depending on the brand.
 You could go with the local ones for cheaper – but you really don’t want to.

 Public transport outside of Bangkok is relatively non-existent so most of the time you’ll rely on taxis or use the Grab app if you’re in a tourist spot.
 Taxis everywhere other than Phuket are pretty cheap.
-Tuk-tuks (3 wheeled bikes or 4 wheels mini pickup trucks) even cheaper.
+Tuk-tuks (3 wheeled bikes or 4 wheels mini pickup trucks) are even cheaper.
 In Phuket, it feels like they’re the most expensive on the planet.
 I’m sure they’re not but still, it’s so annoying that for a 20km ride in Bangkok you might pay 200₿ but in Phuket, you’d get about 300m for that.

 Tuk-tuks from one beach to the next adjoining beach at least 200₿.
 Main west coast beaches to the airport (taxi) at least 800₿ In Patong just getting in a tuk-tuk will cost at least 200₿ or double after midnight (thank Stuart for this summary).
 Read about the best way to change money in Phuket and tips to travel with a small budget

 Yes, there are mosquitoes in some parts of Phuket.
 It is not everywhere and not many, but just one mosquito can be so annoying.
 Since they are a well-known annoyance, several brands of repellents are widely available in Phuket, from the old-fashioned spray to the organic eco-friendly lemon grass roll on.
 All restaurants always keep a bottle of spray and will happily give it to you if you spot one insect.
 Electric repellents are also easy to find, but in supermarkets more than in convenience stores if you are worried about your sleep.